Code-Institute-Submissions/mysan91-MilestoneProject1/Readme.md

 And the icons is from font Awsome and i adjusted the size of the icons so it looks more appealing.

+The Index site
+Is the home page and it will be a navigation bar and a welcome note and one picture.

+The about site
+Here is a shorter text about the company, visually a bit text and then the navigation bar and footer i showing.
+The Gallery site
+In the Gallery i have 4 pictures of the machines and a shorter text what the picture is about.

+The contact site
+On this site there is a form where you can send a request or just a question.